Hailiax/HLX/HeLX/README.md

 * compile to run on the JVM or CLR

 Check it out at [hailiax.io/HeLX/](https://hailiax.io/HeLX/)
 That website used Emscripten to convert the compiler here (written in C) to asm.js
+Also, I plan on writing a bunch of algos (quine, sorts, etc) in HeLX to essentially prove HeLX's capabilities.
+(Formal proofs are beyond me at the moment.)

 ## Why
 HeLX was originally inspired by Javascript and currently compiles to it.
 That's why the e in HeLX stands for ECMAScript.